boltops-tools/terraspace-docs/_docs/install/updating.md

 ---
-title: Updating Terraspace
+title: Updating Terraspace Install Guide
 nav_text: Updating
 category: install
 order: 9
 ---

-To update terraspace, you'll also need to update the pinned terraspace version in your Terraspace project's `Gemfile`.
+To update or upgrade terraspace, you'll also need to update the pinned terraspace version in your Terraspace project's `Gemfile`.
 It looks something like this.

 Gemfile